PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     Give some example signs here with some broad discussion of which components of movement could (and must) be counted as a separate module.

-Keep in mind that you can add more detail on the joint articulations for any type of movement module in its :ref:`joint_activity_entry` section, and that the number of modules needed to describe a movement may depend on your specifications of its :ref:`movement characteristics<movement_chars>`.
+Keep in mind that you can add more detail on the joint articulations for any type of movement module in its :ref:`joint activity<joint_activity_entry>` section, and that the number of modules needed to describe a movement may depend on your specifications of its :ref:`movement characteristics<movement_chars>`.

 .. _perceptual_shape_entry: